ktomari/cdrs/README.md

 devtools::install_github("ktomari/cdrs", build_vignettes = TRUE)
 ```

+The code above not only installs {cdrs}, but also builds the vignettes.
+Vignettes are markdown documents that demonstrate the functions in a
+package.
+The vignettes currently available in {cdrs} demonstrate the
+‘basics’ and the ‘summary_report’.
+While the vignettes are in draft form
+and may contain errors, they are a good place to start to begin using
+{cdrs}.
+Try them out after you install the package, using a the command:
+`vignette(topic = 'basics', package = 'cdrs')`

 ## Acknowledgements

 I would like to thank Dr. Jessica Rudnick, the Core R Team, the authors